Security-Onion-Solutions/securityonion-docs/oidc.rst

 Locate the ``provider`` setting in the SOC configuration screen.
 Specify the value ``auth0`` for this setting.

 In a separate browser tab, login to the Auth0 account you plan to use for the integration.
 Create a new application named ``Security Onion``.
 After it's created, navigate to the Settings tab.
 Scroll down to the Application URIs section and enter ``https://<my-soc-base-url>`` for the Application Login URI and Logout URL, and then enter the callback URL, which wiill resemble the following pattern: ``https://<my-soc-base-url>/auth/self-service/methods/oidc/callback/SSO``.
-Click Save Changes.
+Click *Save Changes*.

 .. image:: images/oidc/auth0_urls.png
   :target: _images/auth0_urls.png